hotforestfruit/ASCII/README.md

 # ASCII
-Converts images to adjustable ASCII art
+Converts uploaded image to adjustable ASCII art using only Vanilla JS and HTML Canvas